Propex-Technology/backend/README.md

 It can be tricky using Express if you aren't used to it.
 Fortunately, the [docs](https://expressjs.com/en/api) are readable enough.

+## Deploying
+There are two firebase projects that we're deploying to.
+Staging and production.
+To switch between the two, you can use `firebase use propex-staging` for the staging project, and `firebase use propex-production` for the production project.
+For deploying in general, use `firebase deploy`.

 ### Minor Notes
 You should expect emulator routes to be under `http://localhost:5001/propex-staging/us-central1/VERSION_NUMBER/ROUTE`.